How to Write a One-Page Synopsis

 • It’s often helpful (especially in speculative or historical fiction) to set the scene in the first sentence, or somewhere in the first paragraph.

-• Make sure you introduce the information in the order it happens for a linear progression.
+• Make sure you introduce the information in the order it happens within the manuscript to reflect how someone might read through the whole story.

-Extra points: if you have a compelling way to ‘sell’ your story in 2-3 lines maximum (called a short pitch), you could insert that little snippet up at the top of your synopsis.
+Extra points: if you have a compelling way to ‘sell’ your story in 2-3 lines maximum (called a short pitch), you could insert it at the top of your synopsis.
 Make sure this practice isn’t frowned upon by the person you are sending the synopsis to.

 Need some extra pointers?